A deserving Japan reaches first Rugby World Cup quarterfinal

 Japan is into the knockout stage for the first time, fittingly in the first Rugby World Cup staged in Asia.

 “I’m incredibly proud.
 From the very start, we played with our heart,” Leitch said.
 “Today was nothing about skill, it was all about emotion and physicality and we showed that.
-We are representing Asia, we are representing Japan, so we are going to give everything in the next couple of games.”
+We are representing Asia, we are representing Japan.”

-After a stirring comeback, Scotland misses the quarterfinals for only the second time and will go home, its streak of seven wins over Japan ending in a narrow defeat.

-Ireland placed second in the group and will play the defending champion All Blacks next week.
+After a stirring comeback, Scotland missed the quarterfinals for only the second time and will go home with its streak of seven wins over Japan ending in a narrow defeat.
+The result meant Ireland placed second in the group and will play the defending champion All Blacks next week.

-Japan beat Scotland with its pace and width, but also with the resolve in the toughest moments that can only be built on many months of being together as a unit.
-And the raucous, almost unanimous support at a Yokohama Stadium packed with 72,000 people almost entirely wearing red-and-white striped shirts.
+Japan won with its pace and width, but also with the resolve in the toughest moments that can come out of adversity.
+And with raucous, almost unanimous support at a Yokohama Stadium packed with 68,000 people almost entirely wearing red-and-white striped shirts.

-Winger Kenki Fukuoka was voted player of the match, creating the first try for fellow speedster Kotaro Matsushima, scoring his try moments before halftime and touching down again three minutes after the break to secure Japan a four-try bonus point with almost half a game to play.
+Winger Kenki Fukuoka was voted player of the match, creating the first try for fellow speedster Kotaro Matsushima, scoring his own try moments before halftime and touching down again three minutes after the break to secure Japan a four-try bonus point with almost half a game to play.

-But then the game that almost didn’t happen because of Typhoon Hagibis become a classic.

 It was Scotland that ended Japan’s hopes of a quarterfinal run four years ago.
 And the Scots rallied from a 31-0 deficit to draw with England in the Six Nations this year, so there was no counting them out.
-The Scots threatened legal action if they didn’t get the chance to play the game, and they had to back that up with a performance.
+The Scots threatened legal action if they didn’t get the chance to play the game, so they had to back that up with a performance.

+“We gave it a good crack in the second half but when you leak 28 points you are always going to be chasing the game,” Scotland captain Greig Laidlaw said.
+“Credit to Japan.”

-It started well for them when flyhalf Finn Russell strolled through some weak defense in the seventh minute, but then Japan responded with three tries.
+It started well for Scotland when flyhalf Finn Russell strolled through some weak defense in the seventh minute, but then Japan responded with three tries.

-After opting against a penalty attempt within range, Yu Tamura didn’t have the distance to land a long-range effort, so Japan decided to go ball-in-hand.
+After spurning a shot and missing a shot at goal, Japan went ball-in-hand.

 From halfway, Japan spread the ball left to find both speedsters in space.
-Fukuoka almost got around his opposite but lost his footing in the tackle and somehow managed a one-handed offload on his inside to Matsushima, who sprinted away to score.
+Fukuoka almost got around his opposite but lost his footing and somehow managed a one-handed offload to Matsushima, who sprinted away to score.

-A jinking run from Matsushima was the spark for Japan’s second try, with prop Keita Inagaki diving over under the crossbar.

-Tamura missed another penalty attempt from near the right touchline but again it resulted in a try another minute later.
+A jinking run from Matsushima was the spark for Japan’s second try, with prop Keita Inagaki diving over.
+Yu Tamura missed another penalty attempt from near the right touchline, but again it resulted in a try another minute later.

 After a Scottish 22-meter restart, Japan spread the ball left, where Tim Lafaele grubbered a kick through for Fukuoka to grab one-handed and stumble over to score.
 Tamura’s sideline conversion made it a 14-point margin.